codacy/docs/docs/general/upgrading-your-codacy-account-(115001853565).md

-If you still have questions, please, contact us at <support@codacy.com>.
+If you still have questions, please, contact us.